bestia-dev/counter_iced/README.md

 A simple test program that creates a simple GUI for Windows with the crate `iced`.

+This is an "retained mode" GUI and I will use that in my future works.
+The resulting exe is heavier than with egui "immediate mode", but the exe looks like a proper GUI program.
+"Iced" is used to create the Cosmic Desktop of System76 and it looks nice.

 ## Cross compile to windows

 On my machine I have Windows11 with WSL/Debian.
 I will cross compile to Windows, copy the exe file with `scp` and run it on Windows.
+I use `cargo-auto` for automation of the build process and to commit to GitHub.
+Just run `cargo auto` and follow the instructions.
+To work with GitHub it will need the Personal Access Token from <https://github.com/settings/tokens>.

 Copy the exe file from the container 'crustde' to win folder.
 Run in windows git-bash:

 ```bash